On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Introduction

 Most of these approaches share underlying concepts.
 In \cite{Lebiedz2016}, e.g., it is shown that one class of methods utilizes derivatives of state vectors, another class a boundary value problem for trajectories.
 A number of methods approximate the SIM in GSPT for slow-fast system with different order of the asymptotic expansion.
 In particular ILDM with order one \cite{kaper2002asymptotic} as well as CSP \cite{zagaris2004analysis}, ZPD \cite{gear2005projecting} and RFM \cite{kaper2002asymptotic} with order proportional to the iteration/order of derivative.
 Both the CSP and ZDP generate suitable coordinate systems in the tangent bundle \cite{zagaris2005two} with a view on slow-fast decomposition.

-However, most approaches do not provide tensorial formulations.
-If the quantities providing SIM approximations are tensors, one can choose coordinates at will which can be a significant benefit for application purposes.
+However, many approaches do not provide tensorial formulations and are restricted to slow-fast systems.
+If the defining quantities providing lower dimensional manifolds are tensors, one can choose coordinates at will which can be a significant benefit for application purposes.
 To the best of our knowledge, the only well-established method providing a tensorial formulation is the CSP as shown by Kaper et al. \cite{kaper2015geometry}.

-The central objective of our work is to find geometrically motivated tensorial formulations for established SIM methods either directly, or by translating them into a suitable setting.
-A promising mathematical field providing such a setting is Riemannian geometry, yielding several advantages: The central quantities of this field are all covariant values, for example curvature-tensors.
+The central objectives of our work are: (A) Find geometrically motivated tensorial formulations for established SIM methods either directly, or by translating them into a suitable setting.
+And (B): Reach goal (A) such that we can exploit the notion of normal hyperbolicity implying that we are not restricted to slow-fast systems.
+We approach these objectives by embedding dynamical systems in a setting similar to general relativity, interpreting their solutions as space-time geodesics in Riemannian geometry.
+This yields several advantages: The central quantities of this field are all covariant values, for example curvature-tensors.
 Those quantities yield geometric interpretations just like a couple of SIM methods provide their own geometrical meaning.
 If we successfully translate these methods to quantities in Riemann geometry we directly receive such a tensorial formulation.
 It turns out that ideas from the well-known stretching-based diagnostics (SBD) \cite{adrover2007structure,adrover2007stretching} by Adrover et.al. and the flow curvature method (FCM) \cite{ginoux2006differential, ginoux2008slow} can used as guidance, when a suitable framework is used.
+The SBD refers to normal hyperbolicity.
+Translating the SBD approach into such a tensorial setting is a major focus of this work.

-The paper is organized as follows: The foundations of GSPT and the benefit of tensorial formulations are discussed in \Cref{sec:GSPT} and \Cref{sec:adv_covariant} respectively.
+The paper is organized as follows: The foundations of normal hyperbolicity and GSPT as well as the benefit of tensorial formulations are discussed in \Cref{sec:NH}, \Cref{sec:GSPT} and \Cref{sec:adv_covariant} respectively.
 A suitable geometric setting is motivated and developed in \Cref{sec:Diffgeo_chapter}.
-The resulting setting provides the possibility to make use of various notions of \textit{intrinsic} curvature to analyze the bundling behavior of trajectories near the SIMs.
+The resulting setting provides the possibility to make use of various notions of \textit{intrinsic} curvature to analyze the bundling behavior of trajectories near the NAIMs.
 In \Cref{sec:geo_adrover}, we derive which of these notions are an evident choice by exploiting the geometrical foundation of the SBD \cite{adrover2007structure}.
 In \Cref{sec:geo_ginoux} we introduce new viewpoints on the FCM and illustrate, how it can reformulated in our Riemannian geometry setting.